Integrating TeamCity with Docker

 Docker Disk Space Cleaner is an extension to the Free Disk Space build feature ensuring a certain amount of disk space for a build.

-TeamCity performs regular clean-up of Docker images, related to TeamCity:
+TeamCity performs regular clean-up of Docker images, related to TeamCity.
+Related to TeamCity image is the one which was tagged/pulled

 The TeamCity agent tracks Docker images tagged or pulled during builds (the list of images is stored in the